section77/website/README.md

 ## Update chaostreff-scheduler
 When the [chaostreff-scheduler](https://github.com/section77/chaostreff-scheduler) is changed, default.nix must be updated with the current commit hash and the nix hash need to be set to "".
 Then nix will complain and generate the actual [nix hash](https://nixos.wiki/wiki/Nix_Hash) (to be looked up in the ci job).
 This hash then needs to be inserted in the default.nix file.

+## Update nixos
+From time to time or if HTTP Status 404, the nixos channel must be updated in the [workflows](.github/workflows/) and in the [default.nix](default.nix) file.
+You'll get the current one at [Nix Channel Status](https://status.nixos.org).